MMGameslogo MMGames

 9004

-As you can see, random values are obtained.
+As you can see, a random value has been obtained.

-If we know the maximum value we can get, then we can divide it equally.
+If you know the maximum possible value, you can divide it equally.

-In C, the maximum value obtained by the rand function can be found by the value of the constant RAND_MAX.
+In C, the maximum value obtainable from the `rand` function is determined by the value of the constant `RAND_MAX`.

-Therefore, we can divide the value obtained by the rand function by the value that divides RAND_MAX equally.
+Therefore, you need to divide the value obtained from the `rand` function by a value that equally divides RAND_MAX.

-Anyway, if you follow this procedure, you can calculate random numbers in the range of minimum to maximum values.
+Anyway, if you do it this way, you can calculate a random number within the minimum-to-maximum range.

-The following program creates a GetRandom function that calculates the above formula, and then creates a
+The following program creates a GetRandom function to calculate the formula above.

-Here is an example of rolling the dice 10 times using the GetRandom function.
+Here's an example of rolling a die 10 times using the GetRandom function.

 #include <stdio.h>